 How a WordPress server-side page cache plugin sets Cache-Control on anonymous pages and purges the ModPageSpeed cache on publish, instead of caching in PHP.

-Google's new Search Console report measures your visibility in AI Overviews and AI Mode, not how fast your pages load.
-A mod_pagespeed maintainer on the difference.
+Google's new Search Console AI performance report measures your visibility in AI Overviews and AI Mode, not how fast your pages load.
+The difference, explained.

-AVIF is smaller than WebP but slower to encode.
-In 2026 you can serve AVIF, WebP, or the original per request off the Accept header instead of choosing one format for everyone.
-Here is how, and why doing it by hand goes wrong at scale.
+AVIF beats WebP on size but is slower to encode.
+In 2026, serve AVIF, WebP, or the original per request off the Accept header instead of picking one format for everyone.

-You set one perception-based knob (how good should it look) and a trained model predicts the right encoding parameters for every image and format in microseconds.
-No per-codec tuning, on your own servers.
+One perception-based quality knob; a trained model predicts the right JPEG, WebP, and AVIF encoding parameters per image in microseconds.
+No per-codec tuning, self-hosted.

 A native nginx module that transcodes images to WebP on serve, content-negotiates on Accept, and caches the variant.
-Install from signed apt/yum — no compiling from source.
+Install from signed apt/yum, no compiling.

-An image SaaS bills you per transformation and per GB of egress.
-Self-hosted optimization transcodes WebP/AVIF on your own servers at a flat per-site cost, with no third party in the request path.
+Image SaaS bills per transformation and per GB of egress.
+Self-hosted optimization transcodes WebP/AVIF on your servers at a flat per-site cost — no third party.

-Serve WebP and AVIF from ASP.NET Core with no controller changes.
-WeAmp.PageSpeed middleware does content negotiation, viewport sizing, and LCP preload.
+Serve WebP and AVIF from ASP.NET Core with no controller or Razor changes.
+WeAmp.PageSpeed middleware does Accept-header content negotiation, viewport sizing, and LCP preload.

 How to fix INP on ASP.NET Core: Razor + jQuery responds well to bundling and the WeAmp.PageSpeed middleware; Blazor Server INP is architectural and needs WASM.

-Yes, mod_pagespeed is deprecated.
-The 1.13.35.2 binaries still run but have not received security updates in years.
-Here's what to use instead on Apache, nginx, IIS, and ASP.NET Core.
+Yes, mod_pagespeed is deprecated: the 1.13.35.2 binaries run but haven't had security updates in years.
+What to use instead on Apache, nginx, IIS, and ASP.NET Core.

 How to fix INP on nginx: a CMS-agnostic guide.
 Server-layer JS minification helps if your JS is bloated; if your stack is already lean, the wins are upstream.